TamNguyen-Albert/OB-Airways-Fuel-Optimization/Section 5: Conclusion.md

 5. **Scalable AI Integration**
    The ML pipeline is adaptable across different **aircraft types** and **flight routes**, making it feasible to deploy AI-based optimization **across the entire fleet**.

----

-*This analysis was developed using Python with scikit-learn, XGBoost, and ensemble modeling techniques.*